alaomichael/measurement_app/README.md

 # measurement_app
-This app is build for take and storing measurement of customer in any fashion outfit.
+This app is build for taking and storing measurement of customer in any fashion outfit.